 If the person has falsely imprisoned someone to use as a shield or to avoid arrest, unless a greater penalty is provided, the penalty will be a category B felony, punishable by imprisonment in the state prison for a minimum term of note less than 1 year and no more than 15 years.

-If you or anyone you know falls into this unusual category of law, you will need the best legal advice on your side. you need a Las Vegas Criminal Lawyer.
+If you or anyone you know falls into this unusual category of law, you will need the best legal advice on your side. you need a Criminal defense lawyer in Las Vegas NV.

-Douglas Crawford Law is an expert in this type of law and can give you the representation you will need.
+Douglas Crawford Law has more than 30 years of experience in this type of law and can give you the representation you will need.

 Hire me.
 I can be reached at (702) 383-0090.